Navigation

 • your scrotum being too warm

-• exposure to chemicals through your work – for example, pesticides
+• exposure to chemicals such as pesticides

 • stress